- Living well at home

 What is the problem this innovation solves?

-Homeshare is still relatively unknown and small-scale in the UK, but has attracted significant interest, investment and growth over the past 12 months.
-Homeshare is a simple concept with numerous and wide-ranging benefits for all participants.
+Homeshare brings together people with spare rooms with people who are happy to chat and lend a hand around the house in return for affordable, sociable accommodation.
+It is a simple concept with numerous and wide-ranging benefits for all participants.
 It has the potential to be an effective and sustainable response to several key policy challenges, including tackling loneliness, helping an aging population stay in their own homes for longer, and providing affordable accommodation for young people, students and low-paid workers.

 Homeshare brings together two unrelated people to share a home for mutual benefit.
 Typically, an older householder with a room to spare will be carefully matched with someone needing low-cost accommodation who is able to provide an agreed amount of support in exchange.
-The support provided might include: help with daily living tasks such as shopping, cooking and cleaning; companionship; overnight security; and/or engagement with local social activities.
+Local Homeshare Organisations carefully vet, match and oversee each unique Homeshare arrangment.
+The support provided might include: Help with daily living tasks such as shopping, cooking and cleaning; companionship; overnight security; and/or engagement with local social activities.
 Homeshare itself does not provide any element of personal care for the householder.

-There is currently no formal academic research to underpin the difference Homeshare makes, but a key piece of research headed by the Social Care Institute for Excellence was published in 2017 and we have anecdotal evidence that supports that there are significant savings to be made due to a potential reduction in trips, slips and falls and use of other services such as home help.
+There is currently no formal academic research to underpin the difference Homeshare makes, but a key piece of research headed by the Social Care Institute for Excellence was published in 2017.
+Case studies show the difference Homeshare is making to those participating and we have anecdotal evidence that supports that there are significant savings to be made due to a potential reduction in trips, slips and falls and use of other services such as home help.
 There are also potential savings due to improved wellbeing as a result of companionship and quality accommodation.

 Older people able to stay in their own homes for longer and live happier, healthier lives, and feel re-engaged and connected to their local communities.
-Affordable accommodation and access to good-quality, comfortable housing for a range of Homeshare participants.
+Access to good-qulaity, affordable accommodation for a range of Homeshare participants.
+Bringing generations together and reducing loneliness and isolation in both young and old.

 Stage/spread (where it is/how much is there?)